Zero-surgery characterizes infinitely many knots: Introduction

 \subsection{Organization}

 Theorem~\ref{thm:main} is proved in several steps.
-In Section~\ref{sec:generalities} we prove some general facts about $0$-surgery on knots of genus one, and we use it to prove in Theorem~\ref{thm:det-7} that $0$-surgery characterizes $15n_{43522}$ and $\Wh^-(T_{2,3},2)$.
+In Section~\ref{sec:generalities} we prove some general facts about $0$-surgery on knots of genus one, and then we use these in Section~\ref{sec:det-7} to prove Theorem~\ref{thm:det-7}, stating that $0$-surgery characterizes $15n_{43522}$ and $\Wh^-(T_{2,3},2)$ as well as their mirrors.
 In Section~\ref{sec:det-9-1}, we use JSJ decompositions to deal with $\Wh^+(T_{2,3},2)$ and its mirror in Theorem~\ref{thm:wh}.
-Then in Section~\ref{sec:det-9-2} we use Ohtsuki's invariants to prove in Theorem~\ref{thm:pretzels} that $0$ is a characterizing slope for each of the pretzels $P(-3,3,2n+1)$.
+Then in Section~\ref{sec:det-9-2} we use Ohtsuki's invariants to prove in Theorem~\ref{thm:pretzels} that $0$ is a characterizing slope for each of the pretzel knots $P(-3,3,2n+1)$.
 We prove as a bonus in Proposition \ref{prop:pretzel-nonzero} that $r$-surgery distinguishes these pretzel knots for any $r\in\Q$.